-A year ago, if you would have asked me what I planned to do with my summer, I would have never said I’d be on a Summer Mission with Cru in California.
+A year ago, if you would have asked what I planned to do with my summer, I would have never said I’d be on a Summer Mission with Cru in California.
 I knew I wanted to commit my summer to spiritual growth but I wasn’t sure how to do that.
 I attended a Life Options conference in November and learned about Boston Operations.
 Upon acceptance, I felt God begin to give me a huge heart for the people of Boston, but I was crushed when the director called me in March saying that the project was cancelled for lack of applicants.

 The struggle didn’t stop there.
-When I first told my parents I wanted to go on a summer project, they were convinced that I wasn’t serious—they thought this was just an idea.
+When I first told my parents I wanted to go on a Summer Mission, they were convinced that I wasn’t serious—they thought this was just an idea.
 And since they considered it to be just an idea, they were very supportive.
 However, once they realized that I was serious, they focused heavily on the cost of the trip and grew doubtful that God was going to provide.

 Liz attended the SoCal Summer Mission in 2013.

-©1994-2018 Cru.
+©1994-2019 Cru.
 All Rights Reserved.